EthelEz/DicomFhirConverter/Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed yet, since it's a personal project and under development.

 ## Support